AdamSobieski/Narratology/README.md

 ## Computational Narratology and Biography

-Considered, here, are computational narratological and biographical approaches primarily involving queryable sets of events.
+Considered, here, are some implementational approaches to computational narratology and biography.

+### Language Integrated Query

+With language integrated query (LINQ), we can consider queryable collections of events:

 ```cs
 IQueryable<IEvent> events;